CyVerse-learning-materials/container_camp_workshop_2019/docker/dockerhandson.rst

 ..
 Warning::

-	One side effect of using bind mounts, for better or for worse, is that you can change the host filesystem via processes running in a container, including creating, modifying, or deleting important system files or directories.
+	A side effect of using bind mounts, for better or for worse, is that you can change the host filesystem via processes running in a container, including creating, modifying, or deleting important system files or directories.
 This is a powerful ability which can have security implications, including impacting non-Docker processes on the host system.

 	If you use ``--mount`` to bind-mount a file or directory that does not yet exist on the Docker host, Docker does not automatically create it for you, but generates an error.